-First and foremost, running a successful healthcare organization involves saving and improving lives, and promoting quality care and patient satisfaction.
-But, since it’s also a business, success requires solutions to keep operations running smoothly, too.
-That’s where people in healthcare finance jobs come in.
+Running a successful healthcare organization involves saving and improving lives, along with promoting quality care and patient satisfaction.
+In order to succeed, its business operations need to run smoothly, too.
+That’s where healthcare finance jobs come in.

-For insights on what’s ahead in this industry — for the accounting, finance or revenue cycle professionals who work (or want to work) in healthcare finance jobs, and for the managers who hire them — we turned to Robert Half's Kevin Erickson.
+What does that mean for the accounting, finance or revenue cycle professionals who work (or want to work) in healthcare finance jobs?
+And what does it mean for the managers who hire them?
+Let’s take a look.

 Continued employment growth